tdhorvathds/churn-prediction-dashboard/README.md

 ## Business Value

-This project demonstrates the ability to deliver an end-to-end machine learning solution that combines data engineering, predictive modeling, explainability, API development, and business intelligence.
+This project demonstrates the ability to deliver an end-to-end machine learning solution that combines data engineering, predictive modeling, explainability, recommendation systems, API development, and business intelligence.

 It is particularly relevant for freelance and consulting work involving: